 - Regardless of the amount of exposure to the West, Koreans will most likely follow local business protocol.

 - A close relationship is the key to doing business in Korea, while planning takes a backseat.
 Since most businesses operate this way, it’s especially difficult to predict the future, so things are often decided on the fly.

-- The concept of “face” also applies.
-So make sure never to correct/criticize someone in public.
-You might be met with a lot of resistance in the future.
+- The concept of “face” (체면) also exists.
+Never correct/criticize someone in public.
+You’ll be met with more resistance done the road.